 Phase

-The team chooses a narrow proof that can be inspected by leaders, operators, staff, security, and future reviewers without live production risk.
+The team chooses a narrow working example that can be inspected by leaders, operators, staff, security, and future reviewers without live production risk.

 Sandbox or redacted data plan